-Committing to sobriety is a great first step toward recovery, but expecting overnight results can lead to disappointment.
+Committing to recovery is a great first step toward a healthier life, but expecting overnight results can lead to disappointment.
 Here’s how to put yourself in the right frame of mind.

-With a new year comes the promise of a fresh start and a chance to reset your mind for a healthier year ahead.
+With the New Year comes the promise of a fresh start and a chance to reset your mind with healthier habits.
 If you struggle with addiction, the mental “reset” button of January 1 can give you motivation to seek help or make positive changes, but it’s important to approach them with the right expectations.
 Focusing on your mindset, rather than your behavior, can help you harness the power of New Year’s Day optimism in a way that inspires long-lasting change, even if you face setbacks.
 Here are five ways to reset your mind for recovery in the New Year:

 Don’t Fixate On New Year’s Resolutions